-Emission limits and other control measures: Section 110(a)(2)(A) requires SIPs to include enforceable emission limitations and other control measures, means or techniques, as well as schedules for compliance, as appropriate to meet the applicable requirements of the CAA.
+Emission limits and other control measures: Section 110(a)(2)(A) requires SIPs to include enforceable emission limitations and other control measures, means, or techniques, as well as schedules for compliance, as appropriate to meet the applicable requirements of the CAA.

 The Illinois EPA continues to monitor and implement needed revisions to its SIP.
-The Illinois Environmental Protection Act ("Act") provides the Illinois EPA with the authority to develop rules and regulations necessary to meet ambient air quality standards.
-415 ILCS 5/4.
-The Act also created the Illinois Pollution Control Board ("Board") and grants the Board the authority to develop rules and regulations necessary to promote the purposes of the Act, and furthermore, that are required by law, that are otherwise part of the State's attainment plan and are necessary to attain the NAAQS, or that are necessary to comply with the requirements of the federal CAA.
-415 ILCS 5/10.
+The Illinois Environmental Protection Act ("Act") provides the Illinois EPA with the authority to develop rules and regulations necessary to meet ambient air quality standards (415 ILCS 5/4).
+The Act also created the Illinois Pollution Control Board ("Board") and grants the Board the authority to develop rules and regulations.
+The Board's rules and regulations are necessary to promote the purposes of the Act, are required by law, and are part of the State's attainment plan to attain the NAAQS or to comply with the requirements of the federal CAA (415 ILCS 5/10).

-Ambient air quality monitoring data system: Section 110(a)(2)(B) requires SIPs to provide for the establishment and operation of ambient air quality monitors, and procedures necessary to monitor, compile and analyze ambient air quality data.
+Ambient air quality monitoring data system: Section 110(a)(2)(B) requires SIPs to provide for the establishment and operation of ambient air quality monitors, and procedures necessary to monitor, compile, and analyze ambient air quality data.

 In accordance with its SIP, the Illinois EPA continues to operate an extensive monitoring network incorporating more than 200 monitors that track the measurements of a variety of pollutants and air toxic compounds throughout the State.
-The Illinois EPA publishes an annual report, most recently the Illinois Annual Air Quality Report 2010, that describes the monitoring network and summarizes the measurements for the year.
+The Illinois EPA publishes an annual report, most recently the Illinois Annual Air Quality Report 2010 (the 2011 report is due to be available shortly), which describes the monitoring network and summarizes the measurements for the year.
 The Illinois EPA also prepares and publishes for public comment its plans for the coming year.
 USEPA provides approval of the plan in advance of each calendar year.
 All reports and data are routinely shared with the USEPA or readily available to the USEPA upon request.
-The 2012 Illinois Air Monitoring Network Plan is available on the Illinois EPA's website: http://www.epa.state.il.us/air/monitoring/illinois-ambient-air-monitoring-network-plan-2012.pdf.
+The 2013 Illinois Air Monitoring Network Plan is available on the Illinois EPA's website at www.epa.state.il.us/air/monitoring/.

-Program for enforcement, PSD and NSR: Section 110(a)(2)(C) requires States to include a program providing for the enforcement of all SIP measures and the regulation of construction of new or modified stationary sources to meet prevention of significant deterioration ("PSD") and nonattainment New Source Review ("NSR") requirements.
+Program for enforcement, PSD, and NSR: Section 110(a)(2)(C) requires States to include a program providing for the enforcement of all SIP measures and the regulation of construction of new or modified stationary sources to meet prevention of significant deterioration ("PSD") and nonattainment New Source Review ("NSR") requirements.

 The Illinois EPA continues to staff and implement a vigorous enforcement program that includes the Compliance Section and Division of Legal of Counsel.
-Section 4 of the Act provides the Director with the authority to implement and administer this program.
-415 ILCS 5/4.
+Section 4 of the Act provides the Director with the authority to implement and administer this program (415 ILCS 5/4).
 In Illinois, enforcement actions are brought by the Office of the Illinois Attorney General or local States' Attorney offices, with whom the Illinois EPA consults.
 Illinois enforces all terms of our PSD and nonattainment NSR construction and operating permits.